Dog Behaviourist and Dog trainer

 Rewards based training, while it can produce good results, tends to be used in more specialised training situations, such as trick performing dogs or substance detecting dogs.
 It is definitely useful for initial starter training, but with both an owner and their dog earning each other’s mutual respect, the results will be more effective and long lasting.

-A quick word about the advanced K9 training program.
-This is a program used most often by the police, customs and other government agencies to train a dog to search, for example, for explosives, drugs and other illicit or illegal substances.
-Obviously this form of training goes beyond that required by families and typical dog owners and is highly specialised.
+A quick word about the advanced Dog Training program.
+This is a program used most often by police, customs and other government agencies to professional train a dog to search.
+For example: search for explosives, drugs and other illicit or illegal substances.
+Obviously, this form of training goes beyond what is required by families and typical dog owners and is highly specialised.

 The owner of Cause for Paws has specific real-life experience of both training and using K9 trained dogs and he is therefore excellently placed to provide this service.
 Another reason why he is considered one of the best dog trainer Sydney has available.
 Our K9 Dog Training Sydney programme has proved highly successful and we welcome enquiries from appropriate organizations who will benefit from this programme.

 Choosing a “Best Friend” for You and Your Family

 Everyone has heard the old adage, “a dog is for life”.
 We all know it because it is true.
 The life in question is usually the dog’s life because we humans live much longer than dogs, which often do not live more than twelve to fifteen years; which is still a long time.
 Choosing a dog, therefore, requires some practical thinking before you engage in this hugely rewarding experience.